Nonlinear Model Order Reduction of Dynamical Systems in Process Engineering: Review and Comparison: Case study

 \section{Case study}

-We compare the performance of MOR methods on an industrial process by studying the ASU presented in \cite{Caspari.2020}.
-Clearly, comparing all the methods reviewed in \Cref{sec:methods,sec:pse} would exceed the scope of this article.
-Hence, we examine a subset of methods listed in \cref{tab:comparison}.
+We compare the performance of MOR methods on an industrial process by studying the {air separation unit} presented in \cite{Caspari.2020}.
+Clearly, comparing all the methods reviewed in Sections \ref{sec:methods} and \ref{sec:pse} would exceed the scope of this article.
+Hence, we examine a subset of methods listed in Table \ref{tab:comparison}.
 Specifically, we compare the MOR approaches (a-g) and (j).
-Additionally, we consider the two tailored methods COMP and AGG from \Cref{sec:pse}.
+Additionally, we consider the two tailored methods COMP and AGG from Section \ref{sec:pse}.

-We briefly comment on the method selection.
-Despite successful applications in the literature, we neither investigate COL nor NWPM, because low-order COL models are known to exhibit a significant steady-state offset \cite{Benallou.1986} and NWPM is a special case of COMP.
-We refer to \cite{Cao.2016} and \cite{CaspariWave} for applications of COL and NWPM to the ASU considered herein, respectively.
-Furthermore, we do not investigate OPI (h) due to the intricate pen-and-paper lifting \cite{Qian.2020}.
-Of the many possible approaches (i) and (j) reviewed in \Cref{sec:ml-nonintrusive}, we choose the MFL-ANN method \cite{Masti.2021} due to conceptual simplicity and low implementation efforts.
+We briefly comment on {this choice of methods}.
+Despite successful applications in the literature, we investigate {neither} COL nor {nonlinear wave propagation models}, because {the former} are known to exhibit a significant steady-state offset \cite{Benallou.1986} and {the latter are} a special case of COMP.
+We refer to \cite{Cao.2016,CaspariWave} for applications of {these methods} to the {process} considered herein. {As discussed in Section \ref{sec:lift-and-learn}, we regard KW and DMDc as a variant of operator inference (h) and do not investigate other forms herein.} Of the many possible approaches (i) and (j) reviewed in Section \ref{sec:ml-nonintrusive}, we choose the MFL-ANN method \cite{Masti.2021} due to conceptual simplicity and low implementation efforts.
 Further, class (i) is theoretically included in (j) and therefore not investigated separately.
-In particular, we expect all single-stage methods in \Cref{sec:ml-nonintrusive} to reach a comparable accuracy.
+In particular, we expect all single-stage methods in Section \ref{sec:ml-nonintrusive} to reach a comparable accuracy.
 Finally, recall that POD-Res and COMP represent data-driven and heuristic variants of SPT, respectively.
 In this regard, our case study covers SPT.
-As discussed in \Cref{sec:intro}, we focus on MOR and do not investigate a potential hyperreduction and CPU times.
+As discussed in Section \ref{sec:intro}, we focus on MOR and do not investigate a potential hyperreduction and CPU times.

-\Cref{fig:asu} illustrates the ASU under investigation, which produces gaseous nitrogen and is built of a main air compressor (MAC) with precooling, three multi-stream HXs, two turbines (T1, T2), a high-pressure rectifying column (HPC) with 30 trays, and an integrated reboiler condenser unit (IRC).
-The ASU has four manipulated variables (MVs), which are the molar flow rate of air $F\ind{mac}$, the molar flow fraction to the turbine $\zeta\ind{turb}$, the reflux fraction at the column top $\zeta\ind{cond}$, and the purge stream $F\ind{drain}$.
+Figure \ref{fig:asu} illustrates the {process} under investigation, which produces gaseous nitrogen and is built of a main air compressor with precooling, three multi-stream HXs, two turbines, a high-pressure rectifying column with 30 trays, and an integrated reboiler{-}condenser unit.
+The {unit} has four manipulated {input} variables, which are the molar flow rate of air $F\ind{mac}$, the molar flow fraction to the turbine $\zeta\ind{turb}$, the reflux fraction at the column top $\zeta\ind{cond}$, and the purge stream $F\ind{drain}$.